 - 5 - 6 slices of cooked bacon

-- 2 tsp garlic, minced
+- 2 teaspoon garlic, minced

-- 1 tsp chicken boullion, powder *optional
+- 1 teaspoon chicken boullion, powder *optional

-- 2 - 3 tbsp butter
+- 2 - 3 tablespoon butter

 - as desired, pepper

-- Place in to a shallow baking dish (I used a pie plate)
+- Place into a shallow baking dish.

 - Remove from the oven and with a potato masher, squash the potatoes a bit to roughen them up